Synthetic membrane: Membrane types and structure

 Synthetic membrane can be fabricated from a large number of different materials.
 It can be made from organic or inorganic materials including solids such as metals, ceramics, homogeneous films, polymers, heterogeneous solids (polymeric mixtures, mixed glasses), and liquids.
 Ceramic membranes are produced from inorganic materials such as aluminium oxides, silicon carbide, and zirconium oxide.
 Ceramic membranes are very resistant to the action of aggressive media (acids, strong solvents).
 They are very stable chemically, thermally, and mechanically, and biologically inert.
 Even though ceramic membranes have a high weight and substantial production costs, they are ecologically friendly and have long working life.
 Ceramic membranes are generally made as monolithic shapes of tubular capillaries.

 Liquid membranes

 Liquid membranes refer to synthetic membranes made of non-rigid materials.
-Several types of liquid membranes can be encountered in industry: emulsion liquid membranes, immobilized (supported) liquid membranes, molten salts, and hollow-fiber contained liquid membranes.
+Several types of liquid membranes can be encountered in industry: emulsion liquid membranes, immobilized (supported) liquid membranes, supported molten-salt membranes, and hollow-fiber contained liquid membranes.
 Liquid membranes have been extensively studied but thus far have limited commercial applications.
-Maintaining adequate long-term stability is the problem, due to the tendency of membrane liquids to evaporate or dissolve in the phases in contact with them.
+Maintaining adequate long-term stability is a key problem, due to the tendency of membrane liquids to evaporate, dissolve in the phases in contact with them, or creep out of the membrane support.